This tutorial will show you how quick and easy it is to make your own fabric pinboard with a professional finish. It can be completed in an afternoon!

 So have a go at your own fabric pinboard and let me know how you get on.
 Remember to pin this tutorial on Pinterest so that you can find it again.

-If you would like this tutorial is as a downloadable PDF for a small charge so that you can avoid the ads and easily print it off simply click here for details.
+If you would like this tutorial it is available as a downloadable PDF for a small charge so that you can avoid the ads and easily print it off simply click here for details.

 If you enjoyed this tutorial then try some of my others: